david96182/ninjemail/README.md

 )
 ```

 The `browser` parameter specifies the browser to be used for automation.
 The default value is "firefox".
-Currently, **Firefox and Chrome are supported**.
+Currently, Ninjemail supports **Firefox, Chrome and Undetected Chrome**.
+The acceptable values for the browser parameter are `firefox`, `chrome` and `undetected-chrome` respectively.

 The `captcha_keys` parameter is a dictionary that contains the **API keys for supported captcha solving services**, based on `config.toml`.
 The default value is an empty dictionary.
 You can provide API keys for specific captcha solving services if required.
 Currently, **"capsolver"** is supported.